-It doesn’t have very many marketing ideas or thoughts on how to make your jelly business stand out, but it’s a wealth of information on making jam.
+It doesn’t have very many marketing ideas or thoughts on how to make your jam business stand out, but it’s a wealth of information on making jelly.

-One handy section teaches you the formula on pricing your products.
+One handy section teaches you the formula on pricing your jam business products.

 Another section of the book teaches you how to fix batches of jam that you made mistakes with.
 It also discusses legal and safety issues.

-It’s a good starting point to make begining a business easier.
+It’s a good starting point to make beginning a jam business easier.

 This blog post is the fun part.
-It’s about giving you the ideas on what type of products to sell, thoughts on how to name your business, how to get started, and then we’ll get to my favorite part – how to market your jam and jelly business.
+It’s about giving you the ideas on what type of products to sell, thoughts on how to name your business, how to get started, and then we’ll get to my favorite part – how to market your jelly and jam business.

 I’ve been in small business marketing my entire life and I love to create plans on how to get your business off the ground.
 With my experience in marketing and blogging, it will help you put the right foot forward on starting a life you love.